-IRS officers are basically collection experts.
-They can send notices, make collection calls, issue levies and even come to your home.
+They can send notices, make collection calls, issue levies, and even come to your home.
 They may also seize your property.

-IRS collections officers are locally stationed and if you do owe or have owed money on your taxes, you’ll likely know the officer who is in your area.
+IRS collections officers are stationed throughout the country and, if you do owe or have owed money on your taxes, you may even know the revenue officers in your area.

-The IRS officers’ job is to push you to comply with paying all kinds of debts that are in arrears—this includes penalties, back taxes, and current taxes.
+The IRS officers’ job is to push you to comply with paying tax debts that are in arrears—this includes penalties, back taxes, and current taxes.
 They may turn to intimidation tactics that can be humiliating.

 They may pressure you to pay the full amount of money that you owe, even though that may feel impossible.
 This is why you need a skilled professional on your side to help with negotiations and to stop IRS collections.

 The IRS will start sending collections notices if a taxpayer owes taxes typically for one of three reasons: